readium/readium.github.io/_pages/development/contributing.md

 ### Face to Face Meetings

-Once a year, we try to arrange a face-to-face meeting of the Readium members and contributors.
-These usually but not always coincide with major eBook conferences like the Digital Publishing Summit.
+Once a year, we try to arrange a face-to-face meeting of the Readium Foundation members and contributors.
+These usually but not always coincide with major eBook events like the FRankfurt Book Fair or the EDRLab Digital Publishing Summit.

-### Meeting Archives

-The agenda and notes from all meetings are archived in the Readium Google Doc cloud space.
-You can access the archives [here](https://drive.google.com/drive/folders/0BzaNaBNAB6FjbzR5NWFVWVo2dDg).